Pistonite/botw-ist/packages/manual/src/developer/contributing/testing.md

 When you think the new snapshot is ready, copy it to `snapshots` and replace the old snapshot.

 You can also run the `ust` task to update all snapshots.

+> [!WARNING]
+> The snapshot tests are used to generate the memory trace to build the mini
+> image.
+If your new tests require changing the mini image, make sure
+> that test pass but do not include it in the Pull Request (since you don't have
+> access to update the mini image).
+Instead open a different Pull Request
+> with just the new tests, and I will push a commit that updates the mini image.